jim-easterbrook/Photini/src/doc/manual/regions.rst

 The IPTC specification allows any other metadata to be attached to a region.
 Photini includes ``Person shown`` and ``Description``, which I think are most likely to be useful.
+Rectangular subject area regions with a description or person's name attached are used by the :doc:`flickr` and :doc:`ipernity` to create "notes".
 Please let me know if there is anything you would like to be added.

 .. image:: ../images/screenshot_277.png